jbussemaker/SBArchOpt/paper.md

 *SBArchOpt* implements experience with solving architecture optimization problems (e.g. [@Bussemaker2021], [@Bussemaker2023]) in an open-source Python library.
-An accompanying publication will be prepared in the near future detailing more about the implemented optimization features.
 Target users are systems engineers and researchers in the field of (architecture) optimization.

 *SBArchOpt* will be used as the go-to library for solving architecture optimization problems modeled